rodneyshupe/Cookbook/Recipes/Sides/CucumberKimchi.rst

 Directions
 ----------

 1. Cut the cucumbers lengthwise twice, almost into quarters, leaving about 1/2 inch at one end to keep the pieces attached.
-Rub well, inside and out, with salt.
-Set aside for 20 minutes.
+Rub well inside and out with salt, then set aside for 20 minutes.
-2. In a bowl, combine the onion, carrot, scallions, fish sauce, sugar, and gochugaru.
-Rinse off most of the salt from the cucumbers.
-Stuff each cucumber with the onion mixture and pack snugly into a container.
+2. Combine the onion, carrot, scallions, fish sauce, sugar, and gochugaru in a bowl.
+Rinse most of the salt off the cucumbers, then stuff each with the onion mixture and pack snugly into a container.
 Let sit for 30 minutes, or refrigerate for up to a week.